superdaigo/ossec-hids/contrib/debian-packages/README_local_build_ubuntu_arm64.md

 ## Requirements

-- Ubuntu server (I've tested the script by using Ubuntu 22.04 Arm64 VM)
+- Ubuntu server (I've tested the script by using Ubuntu 20.04 and 22.04 VM)
 - debootstrap, qemu-user-static, schroot, pbuilder

 Install required packages.